slashequip/laravel-segment/README.md

 ];
 ```

+## Setting your write key

+Your write key is the API key given to you by Segment which can be found under your PHP source settings;
+`https://app.segment.com/{your-workspace-name}/sources/{your-source-name}/settings/keys` in the Segment UI.

 ## What is a Segment User

 When we talk about a 'user' in the context of this package we mean any object that